NJ1219/NJ1219/README.md

 - 🔭 I’m currently working on Time Series and Classification Algorithms for ML
 - 🌱 I’m currently learning: Machine Learning Algorithms and Algorithmic Trading
 - 😄 Pronouns: He/Him
-- 📫 How to reach me: Mail me at niteshjain1219@gmail.com
+- 📫 How to reach me: Mail me at niteshjain1219@gmail.com or Connect on [LinkedIn](https://www.linkedin.com/in/nitesh1219/)
 - ⚡ Fun fact: I am a tester for the games that my 8-year old son develops in Java. :)
 <!--
 **NJ1219/NJ1219** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.